rubenhortas/rename_series/README.md

 	Basically, this application search in one (or more directories) for series and subtitles in various languages.
-		* I have series in spanish and english.

 	First renames the chapters to a nice format:
 		<show name> <season>x<episode> [<episode title>] [(VO)].<extension>

-		* The only series taken as spanish are the downloaded from spanishtracker (newpct).
-You can configure this.

 	Then renames the subtitles.

-	Then puts the subtitles to the corresponding chapters, putting the same name of the subtitle to the video file.

 AUTHOR